vladiseki/Fantasy_Football_Predictions/README.md

 For this project, we compare the Root Mean Square Error ("RMSE")of the same dataset with varying degrees of features.
 The difference in features will be explained in the 'Data' section.
 The RMSE compared was between a dummy, linear regression, ridge, lasso, and random forest model.

+This project was originally inspired by [Ben Dominguez](https://www.opensourcefootball.com/posts/2021-01-21-nfl-game-prediction-using-logistic-regression/) project which models NFL game outcomes.
+I was going to try using the same library 'nflfastpy', but it seems that it's been altered in the past two years and would not work the way it was outlined in his paper.

 ## Business Problem
 The fantasy football industry is worth billions of dollars.
 Being able to pick players that produce more points is incredibly valuable.
 With that in mind we want to be able to take a player's first half of the season and predict their fantasy point total for the second half.
 Additionally, is more information better and what are the most important coefficients?
 We provide these answers to fantasy sports edgeseekers.